ALTEA-2019-2020/trainer-api-elise-lapauw/README.md

  - PUT / trainers -> updates a trainer
  - POST /trainers -> creates a new trainer
  - DELETE /trainers/{name} -> deletes the trainer named {name}

+A postman collection is available in the src/test/resources folder

 The app needs a username and a password detailed in application.properties file. spring.security.user.name=lapauw